 When it comes to your RAM’s speed, you’ll need at least 1600MHz.
 This is what most gaming laptops offer anyways.
 Faster RAM speed only helps when you’re gaming on a laptop that’s simply running off of integrated graphics.
 Otherwise, if you have a discrete GPU, faster RAM won’t affect it.

-When your are buying a laptop for gaming the graphics card or GPU is one of the most important part, you just can’t get high quality visual without a graphics card integrated in your gaming laptop.
+When you are buying a laptop for gaming the graphics card or GPU is one of the most important parts, you just can’t get high quality visual without a graphics card integrated into your gaming laptop.
 GPU delivers the images to laptop display by processing the data and transmitting the signal to the monitor of your gaming laptop.

 The minimum requirement for a gaming laptop would be the GeForce GTX 850M or the GTX 760M.
 Any graphics card of the GeForce GTX 700 and 800 series is excellent for today’s gamers, but it’s good to know that the GeForce GTX 800 series has better features such as 3D surround, battery boost, and streaming.